OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 you to utilize the framework via all available interfaces, it is difficult to construct a tutorial that achieves the same level of interactivity for a scripting interface as for a graphical one.

 This tutorial assumes that you have already created a local copy of the code repository.
-Please see the OpenMDAO :ref:`Developer's-Guide` for details on how to do this.
+(Add reference.)

 Problem Overview
 ----------------